Creating and Applying Water Slide Decals

 Normally this isn’t an issue since you’re putting red over red, for example, but if for some reason you’re putting a light color over a dark color use the white decal paper.

 Please note in advance this process can be a little finicky.
-I’ve used the Papilio fixative before with good results but this time the color ran when I put the decal in water.
-After having trouble with the Papilio I changed over to the Krylon product for this project.
+I’ve used fixative before with good results but this time the color ran when I put the decal in water.
+After having trouble I changed over to the Krylon product for this project.
 Nine times out of ten you’ll be fine with the following process, but if you’re having trouble use more coats of paint or give the decal more drying time before applying the fixative and between coats.

 [We have had great luck with Minwax Polyacrylic spray.
 Start with a very light coat to avoid causing the ink to run.
 Let it dry – this takes only several minutes.
 Then a second light coat.
 Let dry.
 Repeat with successively heavier coats.
 Putting several coats on stiffens the decal, preventing it from folding on itself during application.]